 Head – Outer Shell:

-- Unfortunately, most modern helmets have been designed for maximum airflow to keep you cool in the summer.
+Unfortunately, most modern helmets have been designed for maximum airflow to keep you cool in the summer.
 The simplest solution?
-Tape up those vents or get a helmet cover to block the wind.
+Tape up those vents or get a helmet cover to block the wind and save a few bucks for other winter cycling gear.

-- That aero road helmet (such as the ABUS GameChanger Helmet) you bought to outsprint your group ride buddies to the town limit sign could come in handy here as they typically have less air flowing through the helmet.
+That aero road helmet (such as the ABUS GameChanger Helmet) you bought to outsprint your group ride buddies to the town limit sign could come in handy here as they typically have less air flowing through the helmet, which also makes them ideal for winter cycling.

-- One final piece of advice – no matter how cold it is, don’t forgo a helmet in favour of even thicker hats – they won’t provide crash protection.
+One final piece of winter cycling advice – no matter how cold it is, don't forgo a helmet in favour of even thicker hats – they won't provide crash protection.

 A cyclist's neck is so often forgotten - right up until that first gust of wind flows down into your perfectly layered core.
 Long flowing scarves are far from aerodynamic, but there are a host of products that aim to protect your neck and limit wayward winds from cooling your core, such as the CASTELLI Pro Thermal Head Thingy.